shinjaehyeok/e_detector_paper/README.md

-# Examples and Simulations for the E-detector
+# Examples and Simulations for E-detectors
 R scripts to generate examples and simulation results in the following paper.

 **E-detectors: a nonparametric framework for sequential change detection**